Interior to Lower Mainland Transmission

 - Global TV did a recent story on the ILM project which features some great helicopter footage and our crews in action.

 - See Fall 2014 ILM Project Update [PDF, 647 KB]

 - Stringing of the transmission line (conductors/wires) along the new towers has begun.
-Conductor ends will need to be joined with the use of an implosive connector, which is a metallic sleeve with a small charge in it.
-Using safe and controlled methods, the sleeve is detonated which joins the conductor ends together.
-This split-second process will create a flash with smoke and a bang similar to fireworks.
-Traffic control measures will be in place as needed.
-Work hours will conform to municipal bylaws.
+Conductor ends will need to be joined with the use of an implosive connector that is a metallic sleeve with a small charge in it for each conductor.
+Using safe and controlled methods, the sleeves are detonated which compresses (weld) the conductor ends together.
+This split-second process will create several flashes with smoke and very loud bangs.

 - As part of ongoing construction of the ILM Project, helicopters are being used in some areas.
 All necessary permits and permissions have been obtained, and all work complies with Transport Canada requirements.
 Wherever possible, helicopters follow routes and schedules that minimize disturbances to residents.